RWS/studio-api-docs/apiconcepts/filetypesupport/applying_the_segment_pair_confirmation_levels.md

 Process the Segment Pair Status
 --

-<Var:ProductName> applies various confirmation levels to segment pairs, e.g. draft, translated, approved, etc. Below you see a list of the available confirmation level values that are used in the SDLXliff format:
+Var:ProductName applies various confirmation levels to segment pairs, e.g. draft, translated, approved, etc. Below you see a list of the available confirmation level values that are used in the SDLXliff format:

 ![ConfirmationLevelList](images/ConfirmationLevelList.jpg)

-The status attribute of the unit element is the direct equivalent to the segment pair object in <Var:ProductName>.
+The status attribute of the unit element is the direct equivalent to the segment pair object in Var:ProductName.
 To keep things simple let us assume that units in a BIL file contain the following status values, which can be mapped to the SDLXliff confirmation levels as outlined below:

 |BIL          | SDLXliff   |
 | ----------- | ----------- |